NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 4:27 Now I'm moving to the covertyperepository and its interface.

-4:30 Im having some issues with the accesibility of all interfaces but I will figure that out latter
+4:30 Im having some issues with the accesibility of all interfaces but I will figure that out later

+4:33 I saw that the namespace in the interface of the covertype was wrong so I modifyed and corrected. now Im moving on to the productrepository and its interface.

+4:36 For the productRepository I had a missing using statement and a misspelling in the name space and in the interface I didnt add any using statement and a missing void update but still having problems with the interface accesibilty.